CodeBush91/curriculum-vitae/CV.md

 ## Passion for the Web

-I love the web and building fast, effective web applications.
-Much needed changes have been happening in the web development world recently, and this is thanks to the emergence of web component standards which has been quoted many times as the next generation of web development.
+I love the web and building fast, effective web applications and progressive web apps.
+Much needed changes have been happening in the web development world recently, and this is thanks to the emergence and acceptance from leading browsers of web component standards which has been quoted many times as the next generation of web development.
 This has made a huge change to how we can build progressive web apps and utilise mobile devices without the need of building native mobile apps.

-**Polymer** is a fantastic JavaScript library, built to help us make the most of web components.
-Their ultimate goal is not to be needed as our platform's abilities increase over time.
-See my key achievements/projects section below for some of my exposure to Polymer and web components.

 ## Core Skills

+- Front End Development
+    - es5/es6 Javascript
+    - Polymer
+    - Vanilla Web Components
+    - Redux
+    - Typescript
+    - Node.js
+    - CSS
+    - HTML
 - C#
-- JavaScript
-    - Node.js
 - iOS Development
     - Swift
     - XCode
-- CSS
-- HTML
 - ASP.NET
     - MVC
     - Web API